At the start of each day, check your email and eCampus

 - “I am not feeling well.
 Can we work out an alternate due date for this assignment so I can rest?”

-Keep in mind, if you are nearing a deadline and can’t submit the assignment or project because of technology problems, don’t forget to email your instructor to let them know what’s going on.
+If you can’t submit a homework assignment or project because of technology problems, don’t forget to email your instructor to let them know what’s going on.
 Be sure to include the file/homework/project as proof that it was done on time.
 Screenshots are also useful tools

 when communicating technology problems.